Graduate Student Handbook

 In this stage, the student:

-A student who has successfully defended their dissertation proposal and completed all other requirements is considered to be A.B.D. (“all but dissertation”).
+A student who has successfully defended their dissertation proposal and completed all other requirements is considered to be ABD (“all but dissertation”).

-Dissertation Stage, Years 5-7
+Dissertation Stage: Years 4-6

-- defends their dissertation.
+- Defends their dissertation.

-Advisory Committee
+Dissertation Committee

-The advisory committee has the following general responsibilities: (1) to aid the student in constructing a coherent program of coursework leading to a high level of competency in one or more areas of anthropological theory and methodology; (2) to make certain that the courses selected include exposure to other areas within the discipline; and (3) to ensure that the student is knowledgeable in the anthropology of one or more of the world's culture areas.
+The dissertation committee has the following general responsibilities: (1) to aid the student in constructing a coherent program of coursework leading to a high level of competency in one or more areas of anthropological theory and methodology; (2) to make certain that the courses selected include exposure to other areas within the discipline; and (3) to ensure that the student is knowledgeable in the anthropology of one or more of the world's cultural areas.

 Residency Requirement

 Residence requirements for all full-time graduate degrees are computed by determining the amount of registration for credit and the tuition charges.
-The residence requirement for Ph.D. students is three academic years in a full-time graduate credit program for each year, at the full-time tuition rate for each year, or the equivalent thereof in part-time study.
-A maximum of one year’s approved transfer credit may be granted toward residence for the Ph.D. degree.
+The residence requirement for PhD students is three academic years in a full-time graduate credit program for each year, at the full-time tuition rate for each year, or the equivalent thereof in part-time study.
+A maximum of one year's approved transfer credit may be granted toward residence for the PhD degree.

 Transfer Credit

-After completing at least one semester of full time residence, Ph.D. students may apply for credit for graduate-level anthropology courses completed elsewhere or in a Brandeis M.A. program other than anthropology.
+After completing at least one semester of full time residence, PhD students may apply for credit for graduate-level anthropology courses completed elsewhere or in a Brandeis MA program other than anthropology.
 A maximum of one year of residence credit (or eight semester courses) may be granted.
 Courses being transferred must carry a grade of B or better and must have been earned at an appropriately accredited institution.
-To apply for graduate transfer credit for a course from another institution, students must complete the appropriate form on the registrar’s website and submit an official transcript and syllabus for evaluation by the Director of Graduate Studies.
+To apply for graduate transfer credit for a course from another institution, students must complete the appropriate form on the registrar's website and submit an official transcript and syllabus for evaluation by the director of Graduate Studies.

 Cross-Registration

 Brandeis participates with other Boston-area institutions in consortiums and other cross-registration programs.
-For more information about these opportunities, see the Resources and Facilities section of this Handbook.
+For more information about these opportunities, see the Resources and Facilities section of this handbook.

 - ANTH 203b Contemporary Anthropological Theory is taken in the fall semester of the first year.

 - The required methods course is either ANTH 202b Designing Anthropological Research or ANTH 204a Advanced Seminar in Archaeological Theory.
 These courses are offered every other year.
+In addition, students are encouraged (but not required) to take ANTH 208 Documenting Culture: Visual and Multimodal Ethnography and ANTH 215 Practical Ethnography as electives, based on their needs and interests.

 - ANTH 201a History of Anthropological Thought is required for all doctoral students and is offered every other year.